How to Hire a Qualified Tile Contractor, Tile Installer, or Tile Setter

 you.
 If you don't understand something, ask questions until you do.

-A mock up is reasonable to request at this point.
+With such a project a mock up is reasonable to request at this point.
 It should be

 substantial enough depending on the complexity of the design or patterns